 “Leadership is taking responsibility for what matters most.” — Julian Weissglass

 This quote has stayed with me for years.
-And right now, in a time marked by uncertainty, transition, and deep emotional undercurrents, it feels more important than ever.
+And right now, in a time marked by uncertainty, transition, and volatility, it feels more important than ever.

 I often wonder: